nachtvlinder/SeeMyHouse/workflow.md

 - From there, 3D plotting the resulting slice will be the next challenge.
 QGIS looks helpful for determining the substeps of this 3D modeling process, before finding the python-based implementation step by step.
+## November 12, 2020

+### Done today:
+- Determined dataset boundary
+ for development use to one geotiff file
+- Figured out coordinate systems and CRS conversion

+### Still trying or partially succeeded:
+- Getting the precise needed conversion
+ EPSG codes for the data at hand
+- Zooming in on a section of the DSM based on a coordinate point
+- 3D plotting from a (section of a) geotiff file

+### How it went:
+At first I jumped a bit back and forth between using the shapefile and the geotiff file, where I learned more about the difference and determined the data needed for this application is in the geotiff file.
+I used QGIS to explore the data to select the most useful geotiff file.

+QGIS visualization (with the program) helped with fast looking in sufficient detail at the .tif files, by cutting out loading times.
+After finding the city area on one of these, I discarded the other zipfile contents to focus on this
+NGI map section since it contains the area that will be used in verifying the solution.

+I managed to collect information on the geotiff attributes using the rasterio library.
+Plotting the file data is still too slow, so focus should now be directed to zooming in on a chosen bounding box, and to do so based on coordinates within that bounding box (the former and latter are separated on the todolist).